bunkerity/bunkerweb/README.md

 # Tutorials and examples

-You will find some docker-compose.yml examples in the [examples directory](https://github.com/bunkerity/bunkerized-nginx/tree/master/examples) and tutorials about bunkerized-nginx in our [blog](https://www.bunkerity.com/category/bunkerized-nginx/).
+You will find some docker-compose.yml examples in the [examples directory](https://github.com/bunkerity/bunkerized-nginx/tree/master/examples).

 # List of environment variables